-- A. Coordination of utility connections: All utility work shall be coordinated with and approved by the Utilities Section through the Project Manager. - B. Utility Connection Approval: Utility work and connections to University utility systems must be properly planned to prevent disruption of classes, research efforts or life in the Residence Halls...
+- A. Coordination of utility connections: All utility work shall be coordinated with and approved by Utilities & Engineering Services through the Project Manager. - B. Utility Connection Approval: Utility work and connections to University utility systems must be properly planned to prevent disruption of classes, research efforts or life in the Residence Halls...
 All utility work shall be coordinated with the Utilities Section through the University Project Management Section.
 Each drawing that shows a connection to existing utilities must have a note that states that the Contractor shall request permission for all outages as far as possible in advance.
 This shall be a minimum of 14 days except in case of emergency.
 It shall be noted that even with the advance notice, it will not always be possible to grant the requested time and date, as classes and research must have precedence.
 Permission must be obtained, through the project manager, from the Utilities Section.
 Explicit details must be shown for all connections to existing utilities.
-The Utilities Section must approve both the location and method of the proposed connection, in advance...
+Utilities & Engineering Services must approve both the location and method of the proposed connection, in advance...
 Note: this applies both to temporary construction utility connections as well as the permanent utility connections. - 1.
 It shall be the responsibility of the A/E to investigate and determine the actual location of all underground utilities or obstructions at the building site before beginning design work.
 The University will provide all available information as appropriate. - 2.
 The construction contract specifications shall provide for the orientation and training of University personnel on all installed equipment and systems. - 3.
-The contractor shall pay for utilities during construction.
+The contractor shall pay for utilities during construction, including, but not limited to electricity, chilled water, steam, and water.
 The contractor shall contract with the City of Tallahassee whenever possible.
 If it is necessary to have construction utilities supplied from the University, the contractor shall install temporary services in accordance with local codes.
 The University will bill the contractor monthly for utilities used.
 Shall the University wish to make an exception to this; the A/E will be so informed. - 4.
-Heat, air conditioning, humidity control and any other environmental factors shall be the responsibility of the contractor throughout the construction period. - C. Life Cycle Cost Analysis: The Architect/Engineer shall conduct a life-cycle cost analysis of alternative architectural and engineering designs to evaluate the efficiency of energy utilization for competing designs in the construction of new buildings.
+Heat, air conditioning, humidity control and any other environmental factors shall be the responsibility of the contractor throughout the construction period. - C. Life Cycle Cost Analysis: The Architect/Engineer shall conduct a life-cycle cost analysis of alternative architectural and engineering designs prior to the creation of construction drawings to evaluate the efficiency of energy utilization for competing designs in the construction of new buildings.
 These requirements also apply to major building renovations including the replacement of major energy consuming equipment in existing buildings.
-The University Project Manager will advise the A/E as to the time during the Design that this life cycle analysis is due.
+The University Project Manager will advise the A/E as to the time during the Design that this life cycle analysis is due. - 1.
+Such life-cycle costs shall be the sum of: - a.
+The reasonably expected fuel costs over the life of the building, that are required to maintain illumination, power, temperature, humidity, and ventilation and all other energy-consuming equipment in a facility, and - b.
+The reasonable costs of probable maintenance, including labor and materials, and operation of the building. - 2.
+To determine the life-cycle costs the analysis shall include, but not be limited to: - (a) The orientation and integration of the facility with respect to its physical site.